Cultivating a daily devotional practice

 Cultivating a daily devotional practice and making space to honour yourself

-My intention for my daily devotional practice is to meet myself where I am that day, to give without expectation of receiving, to love without fear, to be in service without ego, to connect with gratitude, and to honour my needs.
-This might sound like a lot but actually really simple.
-It's all about being intentional.
+But devotion asks something different.
+It invites me to show up not to achieve, but to meet myself exactly as I am, in the moment.
+My intention with this devotional practice is to give without expectation of receiving, to love without fear, to be in service without ego, to connect with gratitude, and to honour my own needs with tenderness and care.
+It might sound like a lot, but in truth, it’s very simple.
+It’s about presence and intention.

 My daily devotion practice means a daily commitment to do one thing with intention